Anikethh/Methodology-Inspiration-Retrieval/README.md

 ### 🧪Evaluation Settings

 The evaluation settings are divided into two distinct methods to (a) avoid temporal overlap introduced by cited papers of proposals in the same test set, and (b) to avoid overlap with cited papers in the training set.
-We term these *Restricted Corpus* and *Extended Corpus*. *Restricted Corpus* contains all the cited papers in the test set, while *Extended Corpus* dynamically considers cited papers from both the training set and ground-truth citations associated with each test proposal.
+We term these **Restricted Corpus** and **Extended Corpus**. **Restricted Corpus** contains all the cited papers in the test set, while **Extended Corpus** dynamically considers cited papers from both the training set and ground-truth citations associated with each test proposal.
 This tests retriever performance across a more expansive and diverse corpus

----

 ## 📄 Citation